bokoup/webapp/README.md

 ### Formatting

 We use [Prettier](https://prettier.io/) for auto-formatting in this project.
 It's recommended to install an editor plugin (like the [VSCode Prettier plugin](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode)) to get auto-formatting on save.
 There's also a `npm run format` script you can run to format all files in the project.

+### Logging In

+Loggin in in does by scanning a qr code with your mobile wallet app.
+This goes to the transaction server and requests a message to be signed with a visit id created when a user visits the site that gets stored in the session cookie.
+The signed message gets submitted as a transaction to the network and then indexed and made available by the data api.
+The web application can then query for a signed memo transaction that includes this visit id.
+If that transaction exists in the database then the user's signature has been verified and they have proven control of the private key associated with their public key address.
+The user's public key is then stored as the user's id in the session cookie and they can be logged in.